 Blatant comments or jokes about race, gender, sexual preference, disability or age will always be challenged and cannot be considered appropriate in a mixed community where many people have to live together.
-Any incident that is taken by another to be racist should be reported to the registered manager or Head teacher who will treat the matter urgently, sensitively and robustly.
+Any incident that is taken by another to be racist should be reported to the registered homes manger, head of care, operations director who will treat the matter urgently, sensitively and robustly.